Empowering Communities Programme

 Since its launch in 2012, PCF has invested more than £41 million in hundreds of community-led projects that tackle inequality across Scotland.

-In 2016 we commenced support for Participatory Budgeting through our Community Choices Fund.
+In 2016 we began support for Participatory Budgeting through our Community Choices Fund.